ATIF930BK - Cooker AIRLUX - Free user manual and instructions

 To check if pans are compatibles:

-Certain pans can make noise when they are placed on an induction cooking zone.
-This noise doesn't mean any failure on the appliance and doesn't influence the cooking operating.
+Certain pans can make noise when placed on an induction cooking zone.
+This noise does not indicate any malfunction of the appliance and does not affect cooking operation.

-The cooking zones are, until a certain limit, automatically adapted to the diameter of the pan.
-However the bottom of this pan must have a minimum of diameter according to the corresponding cooking zone.
+The cooking zones automatically adapt to the diameter of the pan, up to a certain limit.
+However, the bottom of the pan must have a minimum diameter according to the corresponding cooking zone.

-To obtain the best efficiency of your hob, please place the pan well in the centre of the cooking zone.
+For best efficiency of your hob, place the pan well in the center of the cooking zone.

 (the values below are indicative)